Kodacolor (still photography): Kodacolor VR 1000

 Kodacolor VR 1000 was announced in 1982, and available in 1983.
 This is also a T-Grain film, which makes possible such a high speed film with tolerable grain.

 Kodacolor VR 100

 Kodacolor VR 100 was introduced along with the 200 and 400 speeds in 1982.
 This transitioned the entire Kodacolor line of films to T-Grain technology.

 The Kodacolor VR films were also Kodak's first to use developer-inhibitor-releaser, which improved edge effects for higher sharpness.

 Kodacolor VR 200

 Kodacolor VR 200 uses T-Grain technology.
 It was also available in the Disc film format (CVR).

 Kodacolor VR 400

 Kodacolor VR 400 uses T-Grain technology.

 Kodacolor VR-G 100

 Kodacolor VR-G 100 was later sold as Kodacolor Gold 100.

 Kodacolor VR-G 200

 Kodacolor VR-G 200 was later sold as Kodacolor Gold 200.
 It is currently sold as Kodak Gold 200.

 Kodacolor VR-G 400

 Kodacolor VR-G 400 was later sold as Kodacolor Gold 400.

+Kodacolor 100 and 200

+Kodacolor 100 and 200 is a general purpose film sold by Kodak announced in October 2025.